 Briefing centers connect products and services to the customer through a customized experience showcasing products and services in innovative and strategic ways.
 Many clients use core business themes as threads that weave through the highly customized and customer-centric space.

-Messaging isn’t permanent – environments shouldn’t be either.
-Ensure your environment can evolve WITH your messaging without requiring a major physical overhaul or being a budget buster.
+BEING FLEXIBLE: Messaging isn’t permanent – environments shouldn’t be either.
+Ensure your environment can evolve with your messaging without requiring a major physical overhaul or being a budget buster.
 For instance, consider using digital interactive components to allow flexibility in current and future messaging while remaining immersive.

-Ask yourself, what is the end goal?
+BEING FRUITFUL: Ask yourself, what is the end goal?
 It’s good to wow your customers and partners, but even better to connect.
-Whether your goal is to further a future conversation or a confirm a partnership, it’s important to find the balance between a beautiful business space and a selling environment.
+Whether your goal is to further a future conversation or confirm a partnership, it’s important to find the balance between a beautiful business space and a selling environment.

 Learn more about Derse's Marketing Environment approach and expertise.

 Share this article